-Vegans, Meat Eaters, and Vitamin B12
+Vegans, Omnivores, and Vitamin B12

 Vitamin B12 plays a vital role in your wellness, helping your body make DNA, regulate

 your nervous system, and produce healthy red blood cells.
 Since your body cannot

 produce Vitamin B12 on its own, it’s important that you get B12 from your diet or from

 the supplements you take.

 Vitamin B12 naturally occurs in many animal products such as meat, fish, dairy, and

 eggs.
 Beef liver and clams, specifically, contain some of the highest amounts of B12.